SysKitTeam/docs-point/docs/releases/cloud/point-2026-06-30-release-note.md

 ## Improvements & Bug Fixes

+* **The Inactive Guest Users Policy now supports sponsors as reviewers.**
+  * A new **Sponsor of Guest User** option is available in the **Select who will validate guest users** section of the policy.
+    * You can also define fallback users or groups for guest users without a defined sponsor.
+  * Sponsor information is now visible on the **User Details** screen and as a default column in the **External Users Report**.

 * **Fixed an issue** with Cleanup Opportunities where the dashboard tile showed a count for leftover anyone links or leftover external users, while the related drill-down view appeared empty.